Testimonials from scholars

 Shenandoah University '22

-(business administration and information systems and technology)
+(business administration, information systems and technology)

 “I am so grateful to SLI for helping me in my academic career to this point....SLI is important to me because it has helped shape me into a leader I am today.
 SLI is a way for students to feel like they have people who believe in them and are there to push them to their highest potential.
 With SLI I have been able to critically think beyond an education that high school offers.
 SLI has helped me believe in myself to achieve my dreams and make them into reality despite any obstacles that may come my way.
 I have learned to not only be a responsible leader for myself but for my community as well.
 Before I started SLI I was very active in community service but my passion for helping others has grown from the very moment I initiated my intellectual growth in SLI.
 Throughout my years in SLI, I have been able to grow academically through college seminars.
 I am a huge supporter of these seminars because it allows students to analyze and comprehend education apart from what your regular high school classes offer.
 With college seminars, I have been able to learn valuable skills that I will definitely carry with me for the rest of my life.”